luiscspinho/luiscspinho.github.io/_posts/2015-04-14-Land-of-Smiles-3.md

 </figure>

 As we were leaving the Pagoda to continue our journey, we were once again approached, but this time by a young girl that was a bit shy at first and even seemed nervous when talking to us.
 Basically, she asked what we expected, "<i>Can I take a photo with you</i>"?
 Only this time someone asked us to take a photo to actually keep it.
 She immediately called her sister, introduced us to her parents, and when we looked there was a crowd of people smiling and looking at a young girl socialising with foreigners.
-After this the girl thanked us for the photo and we were mesmerized by what just happened just to a guy to ask us where we came from.
-For our surprised he said "oh!
+After this the girl thanked us for the photo, and we were mesmerized by what just happened.
+After that, a random guy asked us where we came from.
+For our surprise he said "oh!
 I was there in Lisbon for the carnival!".
 We're talking to a Burmese guy, that was on an excursion to a random Pagoda in Kalaw that went to Lisbon.
 It was mind blowing.

 <figure>